-Move the yellow token the correct number of spaces in the right direction on the Victory Points track.
+Move the yellow pawn the right number of spaces in the right direction on the Victory Points track.

-- 4. There are 2 "Patriotism" thresholds on each side of the track.
-When the yellow token passes a threshold in the direction of the arrow, the defeated player gets immediately an extra card from his Supply pile.
-Note that only the defeated player can get extra cards in this way. - 5.
-Some battles, as indicated on the Battle track, gives the winner of it 1 to 2 extra cards, which are drawn from his Supply pile.
+4. There are 2 "Patriotism" thresholds on each side of the track.
+When the yellow pawn passes a threshold in the direction of the arrow, the defeated player gets immediately an extra card from his Supply pile.
+Note that only the defeated player can get extra cards in this way.

-6. All players draw 4 cards.
-Your hand limit at this moment in the game is 9 cards.
-Discard any card of your choice above this limit.
+- 5. Some battles, as indicated on the Battle track, gives the winner of it 1 to 2 extra cards, which are drawn from your Supply pile. - 6.
+All players draw 4 cards.
+Your hand limit at this moment in the game, is 9 cards.
+Discard at your choice any card above this limit. - 7.
+Move the red pawn to the next battle in chronological order.

-Allies: 4 + 1 = 5Central powers: 4 + 2 = 6Central powers
+Allies: 4+1=5 Central Powers: 4+2=6 Central Powers win.